Find out when your tuition fees need to be paid and how to make sure they are paid on time.

 If you have no other payment options, or need to find out how much you owe, please email Finance.

-If you are unable to afford your fees you can get help to understand what options you have, for example taking a period of temporary withdrawal.
-We strongly advise you to act now to make an informed decision on your position.
+If you are unable to afford your fees you can get help to understand what options you have, for example taking a period of temporary withdrawal while you resolve your financial situation.
+You can access information about withdrawal and the support available via the Student Hub, or get connected with the Student Advice team by raising an enquiry via My Sussex.

 - Can I pay over the phone, or directly to the University bank account?

-- Once I’ve settled my January payment in full, when is my next payment due?
+- Once I’ve settled my January payment in full, can I set up a new termly instalment plan for May 2025?

 - Can I speak to someone from the Finance team in person?